 - Help the University and its staff comply with University policies, and federal and state regulations.

 Who can use this service?

 The service is currently available to UMass Amherst departments, faculty, and staff.
 Departments need only fill out the online Surplus Equipment Disposal form on the Office of Waste Management's wesbite to schedule a pick up.

 Why should I destroy my storage media?

-To comply with University policies, and state and federal law, the University and its employees are required to properly and securely dispose of magnetic media containing sensitive information.
+To comply with University policies, and state and federal law, the University and its employees are required to properly and securely dispose of electronic and magnetic media containing sensitive information.

 My department has many unused hard drives and backup tapes.
 Which ones should we destroy?